pwilmart/ABRF_2020/README.md

 # ABRF_2020

-## Content for the ARBF 2020 meeting talk "Github: a powerful resource for scientific communications" presented by Phillip Wilmarth, OHSU.
+## ARBF 2020 meeting talk "Github: a powerful resource for scientific communications" presented by Phillip Wilmarth, OHSU.

-### ABRF 2020: Empowering Team Science <br />
+### ABRF 2020: Empowering Team Science
 February 29 - March 3 <br />
 Palm Springs, California

-#### Proteomics Data Science: Online Data resources <br />
+#### Proteomics Data Science: Online Data resources
 Monday, March 2, 3:30pm - 5:00 pm

 ---

 ![slide 1](images/Slide1.png)

 I would like to thank the organizers for this opportunity to tell you about using Github to do scientific communication resource.
 Github is not a proteomics resource like UniProt.
-Github is something that you can use to create *your* own proteomics resources.
+Github is something that you can use to create **your own proteomics resources**.

 ---